yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-011_Validate_Country_Field_With_Spaces.md

 1. Open the application
 2. Navigate to the "Add Address" form
 3. Locate the "Country" field
-4. Enter a value containing leading, trailing, and internal spaces (e.g., "  Brazil  ")
+4. Enter the name of a country, including spaces, in the country field (e.g., "New Zealand").
 5. Submit the form.

 ## ✅ Expected Result